 This is a virtual program for students in grades 6-12.
 While students will complete the majority of their coursework online, they will be required to attend campus for compulsory sessions.
 These sessions will include; unit completion exams, labs for biology and chemistry, visual and performing arts, state testing, AP testing, and extra support.
 Teachers will provide students with online curriculum for independent work and weekly sessions of direct instruction (approximately 50 minutes).
 During direct instructional periods teachers will include content related to the courses that deepens students critical thinking and socialization skills.

 Temecula Valley Adult School

-The Temecula Valley Adult School offers a GED program and High School diploma program.
-The school is located off of Margarita Road on the perimeter of Temecula Valley High School's campus.
+The Temecula Valley Adult School offers a High School diploma program.
+The school is located at the Joan F. Sparkman Alt.
+Ed.
+Center.